hlee18lee46/hlee18lee46/README.md

 ---

 ## 🏆 Achievements
-- 🥇 **2024 Kent Hack Enough Grand Prize - 1st Overall**
+- 🥇 **2024 Kent Hack Enough (@Kent State University) Grand Prize - 1st Overall**
-  *For the project "Empty the Fridge", combining creativity with tech!*
+  *For the project "Empty the Fridge", that generates recipes based on the ingredients in you fridge after uploading a photo of inside the fridge!*

-- 🥇 **2024 Spring Best React App - Peraton Award**
+- 🥇 **2024 Spring HackPSU (@ Penn State University) Best React App - Peraton Award**
-  *Developed a cutting-edge React app that stood out among peers.*
+  *Developed a cutting-edge React app "CommunitySOS" that connects volunteers and those who need help.*

-- 🥈 **2024 Shellhacks Cafe Cultura Challenge - 2nd Place**
+- 🥈 **2024 Shellhacks (@ Florida International University) Cafe Cultura Challenge - 2nd Place**
-  *Helped small businesses with an innovative iOS app connecting users to vendors.*
+  *Helped small Latine businesses with an innovative iOS app connecting users to vendors, and vendors to vendors.*

 ---